UK benefits, by life situation

 The 5-week wait for your first Universal Credit payment, how advance payments work, how much you can borrow, and how repayments affect your monthly award.

-What happens at a Work Capability Assessment
+What happens at a Work Capability Assessment in 2026

 Prefer a personalised list?